CS 184: Computer Graphics and Imaging, Spring 2024

 In this portion of the homework, I implemented a way to detect cloth collision with outside objects as well.

-To handle collisions with a sphere, I modified Sphere::collide
+To handle collisions with a sphere, I modified Sphere::collide and

 calculated the distance between the sphere's center and the given point mass to see whether it had already